enddynayn/notes/_posts/2014-06-23-welcome-to-jekyll.markdown

 end
 {% endhighlight %}

-Shortcut for using in a method: if we are inside a method and we want to rescue some exception we do not need to use begin.
+If we are inside a method and we want to rescue some exception we do not need to use begin.

-{% highlight ruby}
+{% highlight ruby %}
 def method_name
   call_to_api
 rescue
-   puts 'This line will be called if call to api throws an error'
+  puts 'This line will be called if call to api throws an error' end

-end

-<% endhilight %}
+{% endhighlight %}

 Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll's GitHub repo][jekyll-gh].